Skip to content

 ts

-Executes SELECT AVG(col) FROM ... and returns the average.
+Executes SELECT AVG(col) FROM ... and returns the average, or null if no rows match.

 ts